sparksuite/simplemde-markdown-editor/CONTRIBUTING.md

 6. push it to a dedicated branch `git push origin myMergeRequest`;
 7. got to the [main project page](https://github.com/Ionaru/easy-markdown-editor) and click on the button *Compare and pull request*, then fill the description.

-If you want to make other pull requests, go back to the development branch (`git checkout development`), update it (`git pull --rebase source development`), then follow the instructions above from step 3.
+If you want to make other pull requests, go back to the master branch (`git checkout master`), update it (`git pull --rebase source master`), then follow the instructions above from step 3.

 Thank you! 💜